 Welcome to the TYPO3 installation guide.
-This guide covers each of the steps required to install TYPO3 using the dependency manager Composer.
+This guide covers each of the steps required to install TYPO3 using Composer.

 Execute Composer Create-Project¶